Mexico is part of North America with main city at

 🛡️ Travel safety

-The Mexican Government has declared a national health emergency due to COVID-19.
-All non-essential activities are suspended.
-Expect widespread closures of businesses, including hotels.
-Many states have imposed curfews and movement restrictions.
-In some states, you must wear a facemask if you go outside.
+The Mexican Government has declared a 'new normal' due to COVID-19.
+Businesses and activities will recommence based on a traffic light system, depending on local conditions.
+COVID-19 is still a serious health risk in Mexico.
+Expect widespread closures of businesses, curfews and movement restrictions to continue.
+Measures will vary by state.
 If you're in Mexico and wish to return to Australia, do so as soon as possible by commercial means.
 If you're staying in Mexico, follow the advice of local authorities, take care to minimise exposure to COVID-19, and stay in touch with family and friends so they know you're safe.
 We now advise you: Do not travel to Mexico

 Mexico uses 127V, 60Hz with sockets and plugs Type A and Type B.